jamwine/Images-using-Python/README.md

 # Scikit-Image
-Learn the basics of Image Processing using Scikit-Image
+All about Image Processing using Python Imaging Library (PIL), Scikit-Image, OpenCV, PyTesseract, Kraken